kennywall/import-test/_posts/2012-02-28-business-directory-for-your-local-wordpress-blog-or-site.md

 Ads - Whether or not you want to show ads on your site.

 I tried to find strike a balance between simplicity, while also giving site owners a very robust local directory for their site.
 My goal is to empower non-developers with the ability to launch local business directories for any topic or geographic location at a city level.
-This is just version 1.0 of the CityGrid Hyp3rL0cal Wordpress Plugin, so if you find problems, or there are things you would like to see in future versions, please tweet your feedback @citygridapiteam or leave comments on the CityGrid Dev Talk Forum.</p>
+This is just version 1.0 of the CityGrid Hyp3rL0cal Wordpress Plugin, so if you find problems, or there are things you would like to see in future versions, please tweet your feedback @citygridapiteam or leave comments on the CityGrid Dev Talk Forum.
-<center><p><a href="http://apievangelist.com/2012/02/28/business-directory-for-your-local-wordpress-blog-or-site/" style='padding:25px; font-sze:18px; font-weight: bold;'>Read Full Story</a></p></center>